Feeling Insecure? 6 Tips To Quiet Your Inner Critic

 5. Slow your breathing to calm your thoughts.

 Negative thinking can do a number on your central nervous system, causing you to react physically.
-Have you ever started getting negative thoughts and suddenly feel physically bad too?
+Have you ever started getting negative thoughts and suddenly felt physically bad too?
 Whatever your response — shaky hands, trembly voice, sweaty brow — a slow inhale and a slower exhale will help soothe the central nervous system.

 And finding your composure will help you let the thoughts pass.